apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Caching.md

 Here is a similar example with caching turned off for the service where CAS attempts to combine previously-resolved attributes with the results from the attribute repository identified as `MyJsonRepository`.
-The expectation is that the attribute source `MyJsonRepository` is excluded from principal resolution during the authentication phase and should only be contacted at release time for this service
+The expectation is that the attribute source `MyJsonRepository` is excluded from principal resolution during the authentication phase and should only be contacted at release time for this service:

 ```json
 {